csswizardry/harry.is/who.md

 lux: About
 ---

 Hi there, I’m Harry.
 I turn code into bikes.
+I’m a [web developer](https://csswizardry.com/), [cyclist](/riding/), and [food and drink](/cooking/) enthusiast from [Leeds](https://en.wikipedia.org/wiki/Leeds), UK.

-I’m a web developer, cyclist, mountain biker, and food and drink enthusiast from Leeds, UK.
 Professionally, I help some of the world’s largest and most respected organisations tackle site-speed issues—nobody likes a slow website, and it’s my job to make them faster.

-When I’m not doing that, you can find me riding one of my bikes.
+When I’m not doing that, you can find me riding bikes or cooking food.

 <figure>
   <img